nycdatasci/bootcamp/Docker/docker-quickstart.md

   ```
   docker pull nycdsa/linux-toolkits
   ```
-2. If you're using Docker Toolbox find your machine's IP and save for use in step 4.
+2. If you're using Docker Toolbox find your machine's IP (by default, it's `192.168.99.100`) and save for use in step 4.
   ```
   docker-machine ip
   ```